-Oftentimes, what you think of as a Spectrum WiFi outage may simply be a technical fault at your end.
+Oftentimes, what you think of as a Spectrum outage may simply be a technical fault at your end.
 The internet is largely invisible, but it is essentially a massive network of connected devices.
-The possibility that the problem may be a technical fault in your side of the connection.
+There is a possibility that the problem may be a technical fault on your side of the connection.
 A few simple checks you can perform to determine whether this is the case include the following:

 - Loose cables or wires may be disrupting the connection.

 - A recent software upgrade may be causing glitches.

 - Your device could be infected with a virus or other malware.